Are you paying too much for your marketing freelancers?

 Let’s talk turkey

-Based on a wide range of project proposals (for everything from Adwords to Marketing Automation), the average hourly rate proposed by a marketing freelancer in H2 2018 was €105/hour.
+Based on a wide range of project proposals (for everything from Adwords to Marketing Automation), the average hourly rate proposed by a marketing freelancer is €105/hour.

 However!
 The average hourly rate proposed by the marketing freelancers that were ultimately hired was significantly higher at €171/hour – over 60% higher than the average rate!